10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 -

 Wash the Rudraksha with clean water.
-Then immerse briefly in raw cow's milk — this purifies the bead of residual energies from handling, transport, and storage.
+Then immerse briefly in raw cow's milk.
+This purifies the bead of residual energies from handling, transport, and storage.
 Wash again with clean water.
 Pat dry with a clean yellow or white cotton cloth.

 -